icc-canoo/handbook/docs/welcome.md

 Ready?
 Let's do this.

 *P.S.
 This handbook is inspired by the one created for employees at Basecamp.
 Many thanks to the Basecamp team for crafting such a thoughtful document and for making it open source for everyone to use.
 This handbook is open source too.
-Just [fork on Github](https://github.com/icc-canoo/handbook).*
+[View it on Github](https://github.com/icc-canoo/handbook).*

 <cta-arrow target="why-icc" text="Why ICC"></cta-arrow>